ASTRO-POLIS/swift-polis/README.md

 ## To Do
 - General ToDo - make sure all examples have JSON data examples.
-- General ToDO - make sure all swift files have the proper copyright message.
+- General ToDo - make sure all swift files have the proper copyright message.

+- Reimplement PolisFacility
+    - Implement Facility details
+    - Implement Facility Location
+    - Test
+    - Document
+    - JSON examples
+- Implement Telescope
+    - Implement
+    - Test
+    - Document
+    - JSON examples
+- Implement Device
+    - Implement
+    - Test
+    - Document
+    - JSON examples
 - Reimplement PolisReferences and its tests.
 We decided to start with, references will be only to Device Details
 - Finish the implementation of
     - ✅ the Manufacturer